Aura Router

 Search Parameters (ctx.searchParams)

-Query string parameters are available through ctx.searchParams:
+Query string parameters are accessible through ctx.searchParams:

-Without schema (returns URLSearchParams):
+Without schema

 import { createEndpoint } from "@aura-stack/router"

-const searchUsers = createEndpoint("GET", "/users/search", async (request, ctx) => {
+const searchUsers = createEndpoint("GET", "/users/search", async (ctx) => {

 const query = ctx.searchParams.get("q")